 Class participation

 Re-examination procedure: Students are required to redo failed assessments.
 The resits will be during the official resit examination period.
 A student who fails to deliver the required individual assignments can be re-evaluated in a short oral exam; the readings will be the same.
 Failed group assignments can be redone in the same format as the initial assessments, albeit in a new group or individually.
-The final exam can be redone in the same format as the initial assessment.
 The grade will be calculated on the assessments that are not redone along with the assessments that are redone as per the weighting scheme of the original syllabus.

 This course is open to PhD students.
 PhD students are strongly encouraged to actively participate in class, follow along all semester and read the assigned papers and case studies before each class.
 There are two types of graded assignments.